annalaise/cv/README.md

 In play, as in work, I love to learn new things.
 I'm currently teaching myself how to knit, and wrapping my head around learning the piano and reading music, alongside learning code syntax.

 When not filling my brain with new things, I'll likely be found:
-- Planning my next scuba diving adventure; I grew up by the sea and I'm passionate about marine conservation
+- Planning my next scuba diving adventure; I grew up by the sea and I'm passionate about marine conservation.
-- Getting out into the countryside for hiking, camping, or both of these things
+- Getting out into the countryside for hiking, camping, or both of these things.
-- Reading anything I can get my hands on, with special interests in psychology, history and fantasy genres
+- Reading anything I can get my hands on, with special interests in psychology, history and fantasy genres.
-- Playing exclusively medieval-focused RPGs on my Xbox 360 (yes, I'm a retro gamer)
+- Playing exclusively medieval-focused RPGs on Xbox 360 (still a newb, playing catch up on consoles)
 - Making banana and walnut cake, which is frequently requested by colleagues.
-One cannot deny the demands of the people.
+One cannot deny the demands of the people, after all.